lrnv/cort/README.md

 devtools::install_github("lrnv/cort")
 ```

+Note that the installation from github will require the system to have a compiler:

+- Windows: Rtools
+- macOS: Xcode CLI
+- Linux: r-base-dev (debian)

 The vignettes are quite expressive.
 They give a clear overview of what can be done with this package, how it is coded and why it is useful.
 Please read them for more details.